v3.23.1

 Adding Applications using the Console

-In addition to the written instructions below, a video with instructions for adding an application is available on The Things Network youtube channel.
+In addition to the written instructions below, a video with instructions for adding an application is available on The Things Industries youtube channel.

 Show video